 Export overview table to see additional details

 Additional details for all resources are available via export on the main page.
-On the spreadsheet you can find Account ID, Availability Zone, and Operating System as well as the Effective Rate for the current and new resource type.
+On the spreadsheet you can find additional account information, region, operating system as well as the Effective Rate for the current and new resource type.
 Tags available per resource are present as well.

-Our rightsizing recommendations give you the opportunity to balance risk versus savings, where risk measures the likelihood of resource ‘clipping.’
-We arrange the recommendations from left to right, with the left-most option being the top recommendation -- the highest savings option in the lowest risk category.
+Our rightsizing recommendations give you the opportunity to balance risk (likelihood of resource ‘clipping’) versus savings.
+We arrange the recommendations from left to right, with the left-most option being the top Cloudability recommendation -- the highest savings option in the lowest risk category.
 We’ll model for you additional recommendations which will return a higher savings, though with a higher risk.
 As you move right through the recommendation options, we’ll show highest savings in higher risk categories before returning to lower risk, second highest savings options.

 How are the recommendations calculated?

 To arm your teams to action the rightsizing recommendations, let’s review how we calculate each of the recommendations.
 For any particular resource, we first find all candidate recommendations.
-With an EC2 instance, for example, this would include all instance types that are available for the particular Region and OS used in the original workflow.
-We then limit the candidate set to those which have a lower On-Demand price relative to the effective rate paid over the prior ten days (this would potentially include savings from RI’s and Spot).
+With a compute instance, for example, this would include all instance types that are available for the particular Region and OS used in the original workflow.
+We then limit the candidate set to those which have a lower hourly (On-Demand or Pay-as-you-go) price relative to the effective rate paid over the prior ten days.

 We then use proprietary algorithms to model the performance of the existing workload on each element in the candidate set of recommendations, looking at key performance characteristics as well as theoretical and empirical performance limits.
 Our algorithms return a ranked list of recommendations, with explicit scores for both Savings and Risk, so that you can run your infrastructure with maximum efficiency.